Qiyam

 Qiyam at Kaohsiung Mosque in Taiwan.

 Qiyām (قيام, "orthostasis/standing") is an integral part of the Islamic salah.
-The prayer begins in the standing position and some prayers only require the qiyām, such as Salat al-Janazah.
+The prayer begins in this standing position and some prayers only require the qiyām, such as Salat al-Janazah.

 In the Quran

 To "stand before God" is sometimes used in the Quran in reference to the Islamic prayer.

 Guard strictly your (habit of) prayers, especially the Middle Prayer; and stand before Allah in a devout (frame of mind).